Funding Public Interest

 Because of the Emory University School of Law’s (“Law School”) desire to facilitate students’ ability to accept public interest jobs upon graduation, Emory has developed a loan repayment assistance program (LRAP).
 The program offers financial assistance to students who choose to go into lower-paying public interest employment and who have accumulated substantial debt from Law School educational loans.
 Specifically, Emory will provide a loan to a qualifying graduate to help with his or her annual Law School loan payments.
 After completing one (1) year of Eligible Employment, the Emory LRAP loans to the graduate will be entirely forgiven.

 A. Eligible Classes.
-This program, subject to annual review and modification, applies to Law School JD graduates, beginning with the class of 2004.
-Graduates must apply no later than February 15, 2014, to be guaranteed eligibility for the LRAP; late applications may be considered if funds are available.
+Eligible Classes.
+This program, subject to annual review and modification, applies to Law School J.D. graduates, beginning with the class of 2004.
+Graduates must apply no later than February 28, 2015, to be guaranteed eligibility for the LRAP; late applications may be considered if funds are available.

 “Public Interest Work” is defined as: (1) work for an organization qualifying for tax exemption under Internal Revenue Code section 501(c)(3) and exempt from tax under section 501(a); and/or (2) work for federal, state, or local government.
 For purposes of this plan, federal judicial clerkships are not considered eligible employment.
-Whether work undertaken outside the United States qualifies as “Public Interest Work” under the terms of the LRAP will be considered by the LRAP Committee on a case-by-case basis.
+The LRAP Committee on a case-by-case basis will consider whether work undertaken outside the United States qualifies as “Public Interest Work” under the terms of the LRAP.

 C. Income Eligibility.
 Qualifying graduates will be eligible to receive loans according to the following schedule: